 Highly intelligent people are usually also highly rational.
 Here, we refer purely to intellectual and logical intelligence, rather than emotional intelligence.
 Highly intelligent people may be intellectually gifted and logical, though not necessarily emotionally gifted.
 Within the MBTI system, they might be the ‘NT’ types.
 The MBTI NTs include four types— INTJ, INTP, ENTJ, and ENTP.
 But one can also be an ‘F’ type (E.g. INFJ, ENFJ) but edging towards “T” on the spectrum.
 They are more likely to be an ‘N’ type though.
 Combining both males and females, Rationals is amongst the rarest type.
 NT types, sometimes known as the ‘Rationals’, have a temperament geared towards pragmatism, problem-solving, and finding one’s way in a complex system.
 They thrive on analyzing systems and improving things.

 For highly intelligent people, whilst they are most interested in finding solutions for real-life problems, they also enjoy pondering deep philosophical ideas and abstract concepts.
 From a young age, they have an insatiable curiosity about life; They thrive on learning.

 Highly intelligent people are natural and pragmatic problem-solvers.
 Even when situations look like a dead-end to others, they are able to come up with a creative solution by synthesizing their wide knowledge base with extensive common sense.

-Most highly intelligent people have a disdain for bureaucracy and rules without reason.
+Most rationals and highly intelligent people have a disdain for bureaucracy and rules without reason.
 Integrity is important to them, and they rarely bend their principles and standards.

 They also do not blindly follow any doctrine; when something does not make sense, they can’t help but see it.
 Therefore they are sceptical about the most commonly held beliefs and conspiracies and will always try to find their own answers.